stephengaito/toolArchive/project/lib/Readme.md

 built the required sbt-antlr4-0.7.jar file and then placed it into this directory.

+To do this, inside the root of the cloned project type:

+> sbt package

+Then copy the resulting jar file from

+> target/scala-2.10/sbt-0.13/sbt-antlr4-X.Y.Z.jar

+to

+> project/lib

+(and remove any old versions)

 # Adding jar based plugins (from GitHub?)

 1. Obtain the required jar file.